37 Harry Potter Trivia Questions [With Answers]

 Answer: Hagrid.

-Why it stumps people: This catches even hardcore Potterheads on speed rounds.
+Why it stumps people: Speed rounds catch even hardcore Potterheads here.
 Dumbledore orchestrated the plan.
 McGonagall wrote the letter.
-Either seems like a reasonable guess for who delivered the news.
-But it was Hagrid who knocked down the door on that island and said the words.
+Either reads as a fair guess for who broke the news.
+It was Hagrid, though, who battered down the door on that storm-soaked rock and said the words out loud.

 4. What Hogwarts house does the Sorting Hat put Harry in?
 (Easy)